Deploy an IOC with ArgoCD#

 cluster_name

-The cluster where the IOCs run (destination.name).
+The cluster where the IOCs run (child destination.name).

 in-cluster (same cluster)